University of Alaska Anchorage: Housing

+Nearly every student in UAA's residential community has their own private bedroom.
+Students have the option to live in Gender-Inclusive Housing; otherwise, students are housed consistent with their gender identity on the suite/apartment-level.

+UAA does not have a live-on requirement for students of any class standing.
+However, first-time, first-year students who choose to live on campus will automatically be placed in the First-Year Residential Experience Community.

 Student government

 The Union of Students of the University of Alaska Anchorage (USUAA) is the student governing body for the University of Alaska Anchorage.
 The President and Vice President are elected in the spring for one year terms.

 The union has co-sponsored political debates in Anchorage, including a 2004 debate held at the university between Senatorial candidates Tony Knowles and Lisa Murkowski.
 In 2015, USUAA sponsored a Mayoral Debate in the Alaska Airlines Center, which was notable for its use of social media to connect and engage with the community.

 USUAA also governs organizations that are created as a result of student ballot initiatives, such as the Concert Board and the Green Fee Board, which collect fees to enhance student life and provide services to students.

 Student media

 UAA has two primary sources of student-run media.
 Both media organizations are administered by paid student employees and governed by the Media Board, a USUAA organization.
 The Northern Light is a student newspaper printed every Tuesday with a wide coverage, ranging from school news, sports, community events, and entertainment reviews.

 KRUA 88.1FM is the on-campus, non-commercial radio station run by a collective of student staff and a host of volunteers from both the school and the greater Anchorage community.